Skip to main content

 Good question.

-Officially, April is still part of autumn, of course.
+Officially, April is still part of fall, of course.
 But when the night drops to 8 degrees, it no longer feels like a transition.
 Then it already feels like a small preview of winter in Paraguay.

 Maybe you do not have to define it too precisely.
 It is simply that first truly cool moment of the year.
 The moment when you realize that the hot season is no longer something you can take for granted - and sometimes that is not a bad thing at all.